Denny Caldwell is in his 12th season as an assistant coach for the Owens women's volleyball program in 2019.

-In his nine seasons with Owens, Caldwell has compiled a 340-104 record while capturing six OCCAC championships and four Region XII District E/F Championships.
-In 2016, 2015, 2012 and 2010, the team qualified for the NJCAA D-II National Tournament, where they finished third in 2016, ninth in 2015 and fourth in 2012.
+In his twelve seasons with Owens, Caldwell has compiled a 413-111 record while capturing eight OCCAC championships and five Region XII District E/F Championships.
+In 2017, 2016, 2015, 2012 and 2010, the team qualified for the NJCAA D-II National Tournament, where they finished second in 2017, third in 2016, ninth in 2015 and fourth in 2012.
 Last year's finish was the best finish in program history at the D-II level (2001-present).

-Over the past two seasons, Caldwell has helped Owens compile a 81-12 record overall, including a 28-0 record in conference play.
-During that stretch, the program won back-to-back OCCAC championships, a pair of Region XII District F tournament titles and made two appearances in the NJCAA Division II National Tournament.
+Over the past four seasons, Caldwell has helped Owens compile a 151-17 record overall, including a 60-0 record in conference play.
+During that stretch, the program won back-to-back-to-back-to-back OCCAC championships, three Region XII District F tournament titles and made three appearances in the NJCAA Division II National Tournament.
 From 2010-12, Caldwell helped guide Owens to a 124-25 record overall and a 35-1 record in OCCAC play.